GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Conclusion

 \section{Conclusion}

-In this paper, we introduced \sysname, a novel framework for systematically analyzing group behavior in collaborative MR tasks through passive sensor data collection.
-It models pairwise interactions in conversation, shared attention, and proximity, applying sociometric analysis to reveal group behaviors such as cohesion, competitiveness, and fragmentation.
-A user study with 11 groups demonstrated its effectiveness in identifying dominant group behaviors.
-While individual differences and task traits affect behaviors, \sysname offers a valuable tool for analyzing collaborative MR experiences.
-As extended reality (XR) technologies advance, such frameworks will enhance collaboration, optimize performance, and foster positive social interactions.
+This study advances our understanding of group behavior in MR by introducing \sysname, a novel framework integrating multiple data sources and analysis techniques. \sysname uniquely combines these elements to analyze group behavior within the MR context, capturing previously difficult-to-measure nuanced interaction patterns.
+This provides new insights into how MR environments influence group behavior and performance, surpassing traditional methods and purely virtual settings.
+This work aims to facilitate the development of more effective collaborative MR systems.
+Specifically, \sysname analyzes collaborative MR tasks through passive sensor data, modeling pairwise interactions in conversation, shared attention, and proximity.
+Sociometric analysis reveals group behaviors like cohesion, competitiveness, and fragmentation.
+A user study demonstrated its effectiveness in identifying dominant group behaviors.
+While individual differences and task traits influence behaviors, \sysname offers a valuable tool for analyzing collaborative MR experiences.
+Our evaluation shows that group behavior in MR emerges independently of task performance, emphasizing the role of interaction dynamics over efficiency metrics.
+As XR technologies advance, such frameworks will enhance collaboration and optimize performance in these emerging realities.

 \begin{acks} This work is supported by the U.S. National Science Foundation (NSF) under grant number 2339266.

 \end{acks}

 \begin{LARGE}\textbf{Appendix} \end{LARGE}